 Our plan will build on and collaboratively refine Oregon's Preschool Promise Program.
 Preschool Promise compares well to models elsewhere, particularly for its choice of settings and languages, program to raise wages for lead teachers, and the incorporation and training of the current labor force—which means retaining valuable cultural competency.
 However, we propose critical improvements to the Preschool Promise model, including offering a year-round schedule to all Multnomah County families free of charge, providing living wages for all staff and participating family child care providers, and incorporating the option of parent/child classrooms like those developed locally by the Latino Network.

 How will we build up the preschool workforce?

 We want our preschools to be workplaces that value and support all staff with a minimum wage of $18/hr.
 Childcare workers are a historically undervalued workforce that deserves full recognition and support in their important work.

-At the heart of our program to provide preschool for every 4-year-old is the commitment to paying preschool teachers and staff fairly.
+At the heart of our program to provide preschool for every 3- and 4-year-old is the commitment to paying preschool teachers and staff fairly.
 We propose a living wage starting at $18/hr for the staff and a wage scale for the preschool teachers comparable to what K-12 teachers make, with access to union representation and benefits.
 We will make high-quality professional development and training available at no cost to all preschool teachers and child care workers in the program.
 We need to retain the valuable cultural competency that this diverse, existing workforce offers.